Skip to content Skip to footer

 Dust is the biggest challenge of the live-in renovator.
-More than just an annoyance, it poses health risks, can contaminate belongings, and may compromise the quality of your new finishes.
-Effective dust management demands a multi-layered strategy.
+More than just an annoyance, it poses health risks, can damage belongings, and can affect the quality of your new finishes.
+Effective dust management demands a comprehensive strategy.

 The best way to manage dust is to prevent it from becoming airborne in the first place.
 Professionals use:

-Water-suppression techniques: Using water to suppress dust when cutting tile, concrete, or masonry prevents fine silica particles from circulating.
+• Wet Cutting: Using water to minimize dust when cutting tile, concrete, or masonry prevents fine silica particles from circulating.

 2. Physical Separation